Skip to main content

 How fast is agentic AI adoption growing?

 33% of enterprise software will include agentic AI by 2028, up from less than 1% in 2024 (Gartner).
-40% of agentic AI projects will be canceled by end of 2027 due to inadequate risk controls.
+40% of agentic AI rollouts will be canceled by end of 2027 due to inadequate risk controls.

 How does XOR address third-party agent risk?